Let's be charitable, though: is there any way to defend what these seemingly inconsistent people said?

 Students are cringing right now.

-P1- questionable (since you haven't heard me sing, you don't know whether it's true or false)
+P1- questionable (since you haven't heard me sing, you don't know whether it's true or false)12) If Sean sings, then students cringe.

 P2- false